bravethunder12/FAnotifs/README.md

 # FAnotifs
-small browser extension to archive your FurAffinity notifications
+This is a small browser extension to archive your FurAffinity notifications.
+Intended for Firefox Developer Edition browser, but probably works in Chrome too.

 * Press `i` to save **watch notifications**
 * Press `p` to save **favorite notifications**